 Negative CO2-emission technologies

 Novel techniques for wetland restoration

 Management of invasive species

 Management of vector-based diseases

 The Master of Biology: Global Change Biology programme benefits from state-of-the-art research performed within the University of Antwerp's Department of Biology, which is at the international forefront of nature-based solutions and global change biology.
-The department houses some of the most highly-cited researchers on the topic at international level, and explores novel research horizons, including the use of advanced data analysis techniques in ecology (such as machine learning) and vector-based disease management from a one-health perspective.
-The department is also a leading partner in multiple large-scale research infrastructures, such as the Mesodrome and ICOS.
-Fundamental biology is directly coupled to technological innovation, economical implementation and societal valorisation.
+The department houses some of the most highly-cited researchers on the topic at ternational level, and explores novel research horizons, including e use of advanced data analysis techniques in ecology (such as achine learning) and vector-based disease management from a 1e-health perspective.
+The department is also a leading partner in ultiple large-scale research infrastructures, such as the Mesodrome 11 Identification of the most disease in the mesodrome of Icos.
+Fundamental biology is directly coupled to technological novation, economical implementation and societal valorisation.